 About Toronto Kiwanis Boys & Girls Clubs:

-In February 2017, Boys and Girls Clubs America released an extensive program evaluation.
+Results and Impact: In February 2017, Boys and Girls Clubs America released an extensive program evaluation.
 External impact assessment shows a high impact SROI of 10:1.
 It is highly likely that some Canadian Boys and Girls Clubs have similar high impact but this is not possible to ascertain with current data reporting.